Why does the HACCP concept exist?

 The plan should include topics such as sanitation standards for food processing and storage.
 The plan should also include any requirements of the Commodities Act.
 These may be general requirements, such as wearing clean clothing and caring for hands.

-The seven phases of the HACCP plan
+The seven phases

 The food safety plan consists of seven phases.
 The goal of these phases is to identify, evaluate, and monitor food safety hazards.